What is @layer?

 <link rel="stylesheet" href="components/card/card.css">

-<!-- Your overrides — unlayered, always wins -->
+<!-- Your overrides — unlayered, beats the component layer -->

 <link rel="stylesheet" href="my-overrides.css">

-Using with Tailwind CSS
+Using with other CSS frameworks

 main.css — explicit layer order